nextnanopy/nextnanopy/README.md

 ## Installation

-Nextnanopy can be installed on Linux / macOS / Windows.
+nextnanopy can be installed on Linux / macOS / Windows.
 It requires Python >= 3.10.

 To install the latest release the standard way, run the following in your Python environment of choice: